Archit132/Movie-Search/README.md

 ## Built With

-CSS in JS
+-CSS in JS
-Firebase for authentication
+-Firebase for authentication
-React
+-React